mimecorg/webissues-guide/docs/installation.md

 debug_level = DEBUG_ALL
 ```

 This is useful for development and troubleshooting, but these options should not be used on a production server.
+By default, the log file is written to the `data/log` directory; you can change the location and file name by configuring the `debug_file` option.

+You can customize the logging level, for example `DEBUG_ERRORS` only logs PHP errors and warnings, and `DEBUG_SMTP` is useful for diagnosing problems with sending emails.

-During development, you can also enable loading assets from the development sever:
+During development, you can enable loading assets from the development sever:

 ```ini
 [default]